 FREE SHIPPING on orders over $100 within the contiguous 48 U.S. states.

 Wheel Bands replacement kit.
 Please select your replacement track and insert colors.
 You will be receiving for (1) wheel.
-This replacement is for your Tesla Model S or Model X.
+This replacement is compatible with all Teslas.

 Wheel Bands™ add a defensive barrier to the wheel rim that can help reduce or avoid minor scratches and scuffs to rims from road hazards during low speed maneuvering and parking situations.
 It's like having bumper protection for your rims.